davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Is this a valid consensus algorithm?
 Let's check:

-* **coherence**: ✅ &mdash; once the leader's `value` has been set, every query method call returns that value.
+* **agreement**: ✅ &mdash; every node always returns whatever value the leader stores, and the leader never changes what it stores after the first proposal
-* **conflict resolution**: ✅ &mdash; if multiple clients make proposals, the leader only picks one of them (namely, the first one it received)
+* **validity**: ✅ &mdash; the leader only stores a proposal that somebody sent it
-* **no-decoherence**: ✅ &mdash; the leader never changes the accepted proposal once it has been initialized the first time
+* **termination**: ✅ &mdash; a decision is reached after only one message is sent

 * **fault-tolerance**: hmm ... we have a problem here.

-At least the way we've designed the algorithm so far, it would seem the leader is a **single point of failure** &mdash; if it crashes, or loses power, or gets disconnected from the network, or any number of other bad things happen to the leader, nobody else is going to be able propose or query the consensus variable.
+It would seem the leader is a **single point of failure** &mdash; if it crashes, or loses power, or gets disconnected from the network, or any number of other bad things happen to the leader, nobody else is going to be able propose or query the consensus variable.
 Even one fault halts the entire algorithm; so the algorithm is not fault-tolerant.

 But maybe we can rescue this design?
 What if we maintain backups of the leader’s state, and promote one of the backup nodes to leader when the leader fails?
 It’s a good idea, save for one major problem: